2stable/aso.2stable.com/privacy-policy.md

 * In-App Purchases.
 * Device type, CPU architecture, and version of the operating system.

-We use Mixpanel to collect and manage this data.
+We use Amplitude to collect and manage this data.

 <br>